To download a copy of the School Prospectus for Year 7 admissions 2018, please scroll to the bottom of the page.

 Late Applications for Secondary Transfer will only be considered in the normal admissions round if there are extenuating circumstances for the delay.
 All such applications will be considered by the admissions authority.

 All unsuccessful applicants will be offered a right of appeal.
 Information on how to register an appeal will be posted on the school website by 28th February each year.
-Appellants will have 20 school days in which to lodge an appeal.
+Appellants will have a minimum of 20 school days in which to lodge an appeal.

 Applications for In-Year Admissions